Marketing91

 Marketing Mix of D-Mart 2

-D-Mart is one of the largest multi-brands in India and to maintain its position as one of the best, company has adopted several promotional activities.
-It offers gift coupons to reward its employees and during certain periods to boost its sales, coupons are also allotted to customers when they meet certain standards of bulk purchase.
-Discounts are offered during festive seasons, for example, there was a 10% off on prices of Cadbury products during Raksha Bandhan.
+D-Mart is one of the largest multi-brands in India, and to maintain its position as one of the best, the company has adopted several promotional activities.
+It offers gift coupons to reward its employees and boost its sales during specific periods; coupons are also allotted to customers when they meet specific standards of bulk purchase.
+Discounts are offered during festive seasons; for example, there was a 10% off on prices of Cadbury products during Raksha Bandhan.
 D-Mart also creates brand awareness and visibility through hoardings.
-Latest offers and schemes can be easily known through its promotional activities that are published in newspapers.
+The latest offers, promotions, and schemes can be easily known through its promotional activities that are published in newspapers.

 Related posts: